mmu-webdesign/Level4-web-term-1/HTML/html01/09-images.md

 <!-- end div -->

-> Note: For more information on writing good `alt` text, see [MDN's guide to Text Alternatives](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML#Text_alternatives).
-For all assignments you will be required to write relevant, succinct 'alt' text.
+> Note: For more information on writing good alt text, see [MDN's guide to Text Alternatives](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML#Text_alternatives).
+For all assignments you will be required to write relevant, succinct alt text.

 <h3 class="warning">Text in images - Don't</h3>